-- 23. The Meeting reiterated a commitment to continuously support the implementation of the ASEAN Agreement on Disaster Management and Emergency Response (AADMER) and the current AADMER Work Programme 2021-2025.
-The Meeting reaffirmed support to enhance the implementation of the "ASEAN Declaration on One ASEAN, One Response: ASEAN Responding to Disasters as One in the Region and Outside the Region" to increase the speed, scale, and solidarity of ASEAN's response, and the strengthening of the capacity of the ASEAN Coordinating Centre for Humanitarian Assistance on Disaster Management (AHA Centre) as the primary ASEAN regional coordinating agency on disaster management and emergency response.
-The Meeting also encouraged the EAS participating countries to forge stronger collaboration to support ASEAN towards becoming a global leader in disaster management in line with the ASEAN Vision 2025 on Disaster Management as well as strengthening climate and disaster resilience for sustainable development in accordance with the ASEAN Leaders' Declaration on Sustainable Resilience. - 24.
-The Meeting commended ASEAN's commitment to strengthen resilience in light of the 20th Anniversary of Indian Ocean Tsunami and expressed strong support to further strengthen ASEAN's mitigation, preparedness, response, and recovery capacity from tsunami and other mega-disasters.
-The EAS participating countries looked forward to engaging, as appropriate, in the series of commemorative events by ASEAN.
-The Meeting emphasised the importance of further strengthening engagements between the ASEAN Committee on Disaster Management (ACDM) and the National Disaster Management Organisations (NDMOs) of non-ASEAN EAS participating countries, through active participation in ASEAN-led activities and practical joint collaborations.
-The Meeting also encouraged the EAS participating countries to continue promoting cooperation in disaster management including through the realisation of the 2014 EAS Statement on Rapid Disaster Response to respond effectively to disasters in the region while respecting ASEAN Centrality.
+23. We reiterated our commitment to continuously support the implementation of the ASEAN Agreement on Disaster Management and Emergency Response (AADMER) and the current AADMER Work Programme 2021-2025.
+We reaffirmed our support to enhance the implementation of the "ASEAN Declaration on One ASEAN, One Response: ASEAN Responding to Disasters as One in the Region and Outside the Region" to increase the speed, scale, and solidarity of ASEAN's response, and the strengthening of the capacity of the ASEAN Coordinating Centre for Humanitarian Assistance on disaster management (AHA Centre) as the primary

+ASEAN regional coordinating agency on disaster management and emergency response.
+We also encouraged the EAS Participating Countries to forge stronger collaboration to support ASEAN towards becoming a global leader in disaster management as well as strengthening climate and disaster resilience for sustainable development in accordance with the ASEAN Leaders' Declaration on Sustainable Resilience.

+We commended ASEAN's commitment to strengthen resilience in light of the 24.
+20th Anniversary of the Indian Ocean Tsunami and expressed strong support to further strengthen ASEAN's early warning system, preparedness, and response.
+The EAS Participating Countries looked forward to engaging, as appropriate, in the series of commemorative events by ASEAN.
+We emphasised the importance of further engagements between the ASEAN Committee strengthening Management (ACDM) and the National Disaster Management Organisations (NDMOs) of non-ASEAN EAS Participating Countries, through active participation in ASEAN-led activities and practical joint collaborations, including through participation in the ASEAN Regional Disaster Simulation Exercises (ARDEX).
+We also encouraged the EAS Participating Countries to continue promoting cooperation in disaster management including through the realisation of the 2014 EAS Statement on Rapid Disaster Response to respond effectively to disasters in the region while respecting ASEAN Centrality.